Depositphotos: Lightfield Productions

 In 2017, Depositphotos opened Lightfield Productions, the largest photography studio in Eastern Europe to help form a community of photographers in Ukraine.
 The studio is also functioning as an educational center and a platform for events.

-Bird in Flight

-Bird in Flight is an online magazine about photography and visual culture available in English, Ukrainian, and Russian.
-The magazine features international photographers and artists working in different genres.
-The topics covered include people, events, projects, and the latest trends in the industry.

-WAS

-WAS is an online magazine featuring fascinating stories from around the world, marrying the past with the present in a visual storytelling format.

 Focused Collection

 Launched in 2018, Focused Collection is a premium marketplace for stock images and includes more than 400,000 visuals by selected artists and agencies.
 Partner agencies include 500px, Image Source, and StockFood.

 Events and projects

-Social Media Week Kyiv

 In 2018 and 2019, Depositphotos hosted Social Media Week Kyiv as a part of the worldwide Social Media Week network taking place annually in major global cities.

-Creative Loop

 In 2019, Depositphotos launched Creative Loop, an international event for creators interested in design, advertising, and production.

-OFFF Kyiv

 In 2019, Depositphotos organized the international festival of creativity OFFF Kyiv and supported the art exhibition Ukraine WOW.